-From a community perspective has provided an opportunity for reflection as a community of educators.
-The hope is that it will motivate continued conversations between administrators, teachers, and other staff about fostering creativity and imagination especial within the arts, and significant role early childhood educators.
+From a community perspective this research has provided an opportunity for reflection as a community of educators.
+The hope is that it will motivate continued conversations between administrators, teachers, and other staff about fostering creativity and imagination, especial within the arts, and play a significant role among early childhood educators.

 Chapter 4:Data

-Mission Ministries
+Mission Ministries Philippines Lesson Structure

+The following is the basic daily lesson structure of a typical MMP class with highlights the some of the basic structures of the curriculum.